An Unfortunate Assignment Part 2

 "Give me the key," he said in a throaty voice.

-"It isn't here Mr. Stark, please calm down and we can talk about this" I attempted to persuade the man.
+"It isn't here Mr. Stark, please calm down, and we can talk about this" I attempted to persuade the man.

-"Release me" it beckoned.
+"Release me." it beckoned.

 It was dark now as I drove back to my small office on Washington Street and set about writing this testament.
 It will be difficult to believe the words put down in this confession.
 It may be tempting to look into the matter yourself to see if what I say is true.
 Please do not.
-Leave that house to decay and be forgotten, do not attempt to find the journals, and for the love of god do not speak with poor Agatha.
+Leave that house to decay and be forgotten, do not attempt to find the journals, and do not speak with poor Agatha for the love of God.

-The above document was submitted as evidence in the case of Mr. Jonathon Crown's suicide.
+Boston Police Department A-1 Downtown February 17th, 1922: The above document is submitted as evidence in the case of Mr. Jonathon Crown's suicide.
 Mr. Crown jumped from the window of his office and fell seven stories to his death.
-The document above was on his desk freshly written.
+The document above was on his desk, freshly written.
 The only other object on the desk was an old key that was part of the McGinley estate.
-The man was unstable which the document clearly shows.
-The house on Waverley Oaks was searched and the bodies of Nathanial Elliot, Agnes Waterford, and Carl Stark were found in the condition described in the document, however, the fingerprints on the knife were Mr. Crowns.
-It is the opinion of this department that Mr. Crown had suffered a mental break under pressure of his job and his desire to become a partner in the firm of Billings and Lafayette and in a delusional state murdered the three aforementioned individuals then committed suicide.
+The man was unstable, which the document clearly shows.
+The house on Waverley Oaks was searched.
+The bodies of Nathanial Elliot, Agnes Waterford, and Carl Stark were found in the condition described in the document.
+However, the fingerprints on the knife were Mr. Crowns.
+It is the opinion of this department that Mr. Crown had suffered a mental break under pressure of his job and his desire to become a partner in the firm of Billings and Lafayette and in a delusional state murdered the three individuals mentioned above then committed suicide.

-Upon investigation of the home, the secret compartment in the master bedroom was discovered but it was empty.
+Upon investigation of the home, the master bedroom's secret compartment was discovered, but it was empty.
 The books referred to in Mr. Crown's confession, as the cipher key and the translated text, were also not present in the house or Mr. Crown's office.
-Mr. Stewart Brooks the accountant mentioned in the confession reported the suicide after returning to Mr. Crown's office on Friday the 17th 1922 to find the window open and Crown's body below in the alley.
+Mr. Stewart Brooks, the accountant mentioned in the confession, reported the suicide after returning to Mr. Crown's office on Friday the 17th 1922, to find the window open and Crown's body below in the alley.
 Mr. Brooks confirmed his part in the processing of the McGinley estate but denied the claims that Mr. Crown had shown him a journal identified as a cipher key.
 The other mentions of his involvement were confirmed as correct.

 Mr. Brooks was committed to the Roxbury Sanitarium after full evaluation from the medical staff at Boston Memorial.
 Brooks had no immediate family and is considered a ward of the state.